 I know my mother dreaded taking us to the doctor as much as I dreaded going.
 At another visit, I was told to bend down and touch my toes.
 I bent at the knees and touched them with ease!
-Then, the doctor touched my sister and she winced.
-She then proclaimed, in her defense, "I have sensible hips!"
+Ha!
+Then, the doctor touched my sister and she winced, proclaiming in her defense, "I have sensible hips!"
 Going to the doctor never got easier.

 When I decided to head to the mission field after college, I seriously dreaded all of the shots I would have to endure.
 I remember a nurse giving me pointers on the gamma globulin shot (which is also administered in the buttock).
 She explained that the problem is when the thick liquid (yes, she told me how long and thick the needle had to be in order to give the injection) sits in one spot.
 To avoid the typical soreness, the key was to rub the heck out of the buttock as soon as the shot was administered.
 I had to walk from the clinic to work and continued to rub my sore bum regardless of what the passing motorists must have thought!